Makes 30-35 buns

 1. Using an electric mixer, slowly incorporate sugar, butter, lard and evapourated milk

-2. Mix the baking powder, soda, Ammonia Bicarbonate
+2. Mix the baking powder, soda, Ammonia Bicarbonate and eggs into the butter mixture

 3. Gently fold the pastry flour into the butter mixture